Sparse Classification: a scalable discrete optimization perspective: Introduction

 Besides algorithm-specific performance, any support recovery algorithm faces information-theoretic limitations as well \citep{wainwright2009information,wang2010information}.
 In regression, recent work \citep{gamarnik17} indeed proved the existence of a sharp information-theoretic threshold $n^\star$: If $n<n^\star$, exact support recovery by any algorithm is impossible, while it is theoretically achievable for $n>n^\star$.
 Such results call for further research in learning algorithms in the regime $n^\star < n < (2k + \sigma^2) \log p$ where Lasso fails but full recovery is achievable in principle.

-New research in numerical algorithms for solving the exact sparse formulation \eqref{eqn:sparse_reg} has flourished and demonstrated significant improvement on existing heuristics. \citet{bertsimas2014statistics,bertsimas2015logistic} made use of recent advances in mixed-integer optimization to solve sparse linear and logistic regression problems. \citet{pilanci2015sparse} applied a Lagrangian relaxation and random rounding procedure for linear regression and provide sufficient conditions for support recovery with their method.
-More recently, sparse linear regression for $n$ and $p$ in $100,000$s was exactly solved for the first time, using a cutting-plane algorithm \citep{bertsimas2016cio}.
+New research in numerical algorithms for solving the exact sparse formulation \eqref{eqn:sparse_reg} has flourished and demonstrated significant improvement on existing heuristics. \citet{bertsimas2014statistics,bertsimas2015logistic} made use of recent advances in mixed-integer optimization to solve sparse linear and logistic regression problems. \citet{pilanci2015sparse} applied a Lagrangian relaxation and random rounding procedure for linear regression and provide sufficient conditions for support recovery with their method. { \citet{hazimeh2018fast} developed a cyclic coordinate descent strategy combined with local search to efficiently find local optima of the $\ell_0$-penalized ordinary least square regression problem, later extended to other loss functions \citep{dedieu2020learning}.} Recently, sparse linear regression for $n$ and $p$ in $100,000$s was exactly solved for the first time, using a cutting-plane algorithm \citep{bertsimas2016cio}.
 Their method demonstrates a clear phase transition in accuracy as the sample size $n$ increases and requires less data than Lasso to achieve full recovery.
-Simultaneously, they observed a phase transition in false discovery, that is the number of incorrect features selected, and in computational time, which is unique to their method: they exhibited a threshold $n_0$ for which for $n<n_0$ their algorithm takes a long time to find the optimal solution and it is does not recover the correct support, while for $n\geqslant n_0$, the algorithm is very fast and accurately detects all the true features, but does not return any false features.
+Simultaneously, they observed a phase transition in false discovery, that is, the number of incorrect features selected, and in computational time, which is unique to their method: they exhibited a threshold $n_0$ for which for $n<n_0$ their algorithm takes a long time to find the optimal solution and it is does not recover the correct support, while for $n\geqslant n_0$, the algorithm is very fast and accurately detects all the true features, but does not return any false features.